mozilla/extension-workshop/README.md

 4. For reference on how to create a page, review the `sidebar-master-template.md` file, which lists all available modules.
 Some notes:
    - `published: false` will withhold this content from stage and production, to publish content, remove this line.
    - `skip_index: true` is used for pages that shouldn't be indexed for search results.
    - When creating page sections that will be listed in the table of contents, add an ID attribute to the section container that matches the subpageitem added to Pages.yaml.
-If your layout requires several sections for one table of contents entry, simply nest your sections inside a containing element which has the ID attribute.
+If your layout requires several sections for one table of contents entry,  nest your sections inside a containing element which has the ID attribute.
    - Rull for creating section IDs: use the `h2` title of the section, converted to lowercase, spaces replaced with dashes, all non-alphanumeric characters removed.
 For example, the section `h2` title "Know your privacy settings" would be converted to `know-your-privacy-settings` for the section ID
-   - The first section following the Page Hero module should have the `table-of-contents` `aside` section prepended to it.
+   - The first section following the "Page Hero" module should be the "Table of Contents" module: `modules/column-w-toc.html`.

 <h4 id="understanding-the-pagesyaml-structure">Understanding the Pages.yaml structure</h4>